10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 “Do you think they know you were frightened?”

 Victims have typically spent a long time minimizing and rationalizing the abuse.
-Once they have come to accept what is happening as abuse, it isn’t helpful to ask them to spend their time and energy on proving it to you in hopes of gaining the comfort, support, and protection they desperately need.
+Once they have come to accept what is happening as abuse, it is not helpful to ask them to spend their time and energy on proving it to you in hopes of gaining the comfort, support, and protection they desperately need.

 A helpful response is to believe them and respond as you would if their spouse had punched them in the face repeatedly.